preet-a11y/project1/README.md

-This ia a normal Website
+This is a normal Website